ankurhanda/simkinect/README.md

 # SimKinect

 Simulating Kinect Noise: adding noise to clean depth-maps rendered with a graphics engine.
+This is a part of the ICL-NUIM dataset.
+The depth noise is modelled as a combination of the noise models used in Barraon et al. 2013 and Bohg et al. 2014 as referenced below.

 # How to run